 The site was originally the home of Trevart Boarding Kennels, and in 1963 the shelter was developed and provided accommodation for 23 dogs and 60 cats.

 In 1973 a separate Trust was created for the running of the shelter and that is when the Radcliffe Animal Shelter Trust came into existence.
-The shelter now provides accommodation for 90 dogs, 92 cats and many other small animals and birds.

 Our shop is open 9 am-4pm daily and sells a variety of pet food, toys and accessories.
 If you are adopting an animal from us then we can help you with collar and harness fitting on the day you take your new pet home.